 "Baby Alpaca" is often seen on sweater care labels.
 This does not mean that baby alpacas are sheared to get their wool.
-That would be awful!
 “Baby Alpaca” is the name of higher quality fiber (in average 22.5 microns in diameter) found in adult animals.
 I repeat, only adult alpacas are sheared; baby alpacas are not!

 Alpacas are hypoallergenic.
-Their fur is flame and water-resistant, making our sweaters hand washable - even though the don't absorb order so you don't need to wash often.
+Their fur is both flame and water-resistant, making our sweaters hand washable.
+They're also resistant to odor, so no need to wash after every wear.
 Fibers are smooth, so Alpaca isn't itchy like wool.
-It's also incredibly light and breathable - so you can comfortably wear an alpaca seater indoors without suffocating (think about it - Alpaca's live outdoors comfortably in sun and snow!).
+It's also incredibly light and breathable - so you can comfortably wear an alpaca sweater indoors without suffocating (think about it - Alpaca's live outdoors comfortably in sun and snow!).